Small cell cancer of the cervix

 Colposcopy

-Colposcopy is a test to closely look at the cervix using a special type of magnifying glass (a colposcope).
-Your doctor or specialist nurse (colposcopist) takes samples of any abnormal areas on your cervix (biopsies).
+Colposcopy is a test to look at the cervix closely.
+During the test, the colposcopist uses a special type of magnifying glass (a colposcope).
+They take samples (biopsies) of any abnormal areas on your cervix.
 They send these to the laboratory to be looked at under a microscope.

 Stage of your cancer